RubyQianru/Dynamic-Web/Week2/README.md

 ## Challenges & Struggles

-1. CSS & CSS Animations: I spent a lot of time to experiment the styling of the container class, and animation effects.
+1. CSS Layouts: I spent a lot of time working on getting the layout and positions right according to my design prototype.

 ## Questions

-1. What is the logic behind CSS animations and how are they rendered?
-2. Are there any other ways to implement animations?
+1. How should I implement scroll animations?